-The agreement should call for the operator to submit an annual budget, usually 3 months prior to the beginning of the fiscal year.
-Any expenses exceeding a specific line item should not be exceeded without written approval from the owner.
+The agreement should call for the operator to submit an annual budget, usually three months prior to the beginning of the fiscal year.
+Any expenses exceeding a specific line item shouldn’t be exceeded without written approval from the owner.

 An accounts receivable report should also be submitted by the operator on a monthly basis.
 Often, the tenants who are behind on their office rents are behind on their monthly parking payments, too.
 You may want the parking operator to be more aggressive in collecting these accounts.
 One option is to deactivate the key cards until payment has been received.